[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 3) Once you read a tip, the ad will no longer be shown to you.
 This is again done via WCAs.
 This doesn’t prevent you from seeing the ad organically, of course (via comments, likes and shares), but this is a very big reason for a dramatic change in performance over time.
 As each day passes, the most engaged users are no longer targeted.

-4) I’ve used both CPM and now Daily Unique Reach bidding.
+4) I’ve used both CPM measures the cost per 1,000 impressions.
+It's a good metric to evaluate competition level and costs to reach your audience. and now Daily Unique Reach Facebook ads optimization allows you to limit the number of times you reach your audience to no more than once per day. bidding.
 I’m not optimizing for an action because I want everyone who opted in to see the ads.
-I originally went with CPM, but frequency became too high, and I was especially wasting money once the ads were running for several days.
-Beginning midday January 15, I began using Daily Unique Reach across three ad sets (one for each placement) for each tip.
+I originally went with CPM, but Calculated as (Impressions/Reach), Frequency is a Facebook ads metric that measures the average number of times users have seen your ad. became too high, and I was especially wasting money once the ads were running for several days.
+Beginning midday January 15, I began using Daily Unique Reach across three An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined. (one for each placement) for each tip.
 This assures frequency can’t be more than 3.0 overall for a single tip in a day.

 5) Once it’s been 14 days since last participating in the experiment, I stop showing a user the ads.
-I use a 14-day duration for some of my Website Custom Audiences to accomplish this.
+I use a 14-day duration for some of my A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience. to accomplish this.
 As you’ll see, I may want to limit this further (maybe seven days?).
 I want to leave some buffer, though, because it’s impossible to guarantee that I can show everyone the ads in a timely fashion.

 Click-Through Rate Over Time